Table of Content

 The fruit is yellow when it is fully ripe, when the yellow fruit has dried, it becomes very hard and is known as yellow myrobalan.
-The tannin contains in the fruit increases when its fully ripen.
+The tannin contains in the fruit increases when it fully ripens.

-In some places, tender fruit is collected and soaked in salted water and then made a tangy pickle of these soaked Terminalia chebula.
+In some places, tender fruit is collected and soaked in salted water and then made a tangy pickle of this soaked Terminalia chebula.

 It has a high value of vitamin C and other values like gallic acid, ellagic acid, Vitamin K, magnesium, amino acid, flavonoids, laxative, and antioxidants.
 It balances Kapha Pitta and Vata doshas.

 Harad is rich in Vitamin C, magnesium, iron, and copper which are beneficial for hair growth and provides nutrition to the scalp.
 It is very effective for hair fall, hair loss, and hair growth.

 Terminalia Chebula contains laxative properties which help to control constipation, IBS, and inflammation, it is also helpful in gastrointestinal infection and diarrhea.
 It is beneficial to increase appetite and improve digestion.

 Its antioxidant property increases metabolism and fights against cough and cold and helps to keep away from viral and flu.